 Instructions.
 (See Public Reporting Statement and Privacy Act Statement and detailed instructions on page 2.)
-Applicant/Recipient Information or an Update Report 🗌 Applicant/Recipient Name, Address, and Phone (include area code): Social Security Number or Employer ID Number: 3.
+Applicant/Recipient Information Indicate whether this is an Initial Report or an Update Report Applicant/Recipient Name, Address, and Phone (include area code): Social Security Number or Employer ID Number: 3.
 HUD Program Name Amount of HUD Assistance Requested/Received 5.
-State the name and location (street address, City and State) of the pro- oject or activity: Part I Threshold Determinations Are you applying for assistance for a specific project or activity?
+State the name and location (street address, City and State) of the projection ect or activity: Part I Threshold Determinations Are you applying for assistance for a specific project or activity?
 These terms do not include formula grants, such as public housing operating subsidy or CDBG block grants.
-(For further information see 24 CFR Sec.
-4.3).
-Yes No Have you received or do you expect to receive assistance vigurisdiction of the Department (HUD), involving the project of this application, in excess of \$200,000 during this fiscal year Sep.
+(For further information see 24 CFR Sec 4.3).
+Yes jurisdiction of the Department (HUD) this application, in excess of \$200,00 Have you received or do you expect to receive assistance within the jurisdiction of the Department (HUD), involving the project or activity in this application, in excess of \$200,000 during this fiscal year (Oct.
+1 - Sep.
 30)?
 For further information, see 24 CFR Sec.
 4.9 Yes No.